kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 * Added some improvements to the installation status detection.
 * Added automatic fixes for certain issues.
 During the installation status detection process the plugin will attempt to fix some uncommon issues by automatically switching the plugin into Compatibility Mode.
 (At the top of the Settings page it tells you if the plugin is installed correctly or not.)
 * Made various code improvements.
-* Improved some of the contact form filters for the built-in WP-SpamShield contact form, Contact Form 7, Gravity Forms, and miscellaneous forms.
+* Improved some of the anti-spam filters for the built-in WP-SpamShield contact form, Contact Form 7, Gravity Forms, and miscellaneous forms.
 * Updated the anti-spam filters.

 = 1.9.0.6 =